mmolosay/StringAnnotations/string-annotations/common/internal/README.md

 ### :string-annotations:common:internal

 This module is used by `:string-annotations` artifacts.
-Its content is not exposed to end-user.
+Its content is not exposed to end-user and used with `implementation`.